merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Genome storage

-The first step to compute a pangenome in anvi'o is the command {% include PROGRAM name="anvi-gen-genomes-storage" %} which takes multiples {% include ARTIFACT name="contigs-db" %} as input and generate a new anvi'o database called the {% include ARTIFACT name="genomes-storage-db" %}.
-This database holds all the gene's information like functional annotation and amino-acid sequence in a single location.
+The first step to compute a pangenome in anvi'o is the command {% include PROGRAM name="anvi-gen-genomes-storage" %}, which takes multiple {% include ARTIFACT name="contigs-db" text="contigs databases" %} as input and generates a new anvi'o database called the {% include ARTIFACT name="genomes-storage-db" %}.
+This database holds all gene information like functional annotations and amino acid sequences in a single location.

 The input to {% include PROGRAM name="anvi-gen-genomes-storage" %} is an {% include ARTIFACT name="external-genomes" %} file.
 You should have one from [the section about working with multiple genomes.](#working_with_multiple_genomes)
 We just need to remove the *Trichodesmium thiebautii* H9_4: